SemperVoices: The True Riches of Relationships with the Land

 hop (pronounced hōp)

-To hear more from Val Lopez, join us Under the Redwoods on October 27 at 1 pm.
-We will discuss the cultural land traditions and needs of Indigenous people in the Santa Cruz Mountains region.
-Register for the free webinar.
+Hear more from Val Lopez Under the Redwoods.
+In October 2020, we discussed the cultural land traditions and needs of Indigenous people in the Santa Cruz Mountains region.

 To learn more about the Amah Mutsun Land Trust, visit amahmutsunlandtrust.org